kyaulabs/win11tweak/README.md

 ![Windows_09](README_media/Windows_09.png)

+The script will take quite a while to finish.

+### Microsoft Edge Removal (optional)

-The script will take quite a while to finish, at some point it will ask you to uninstall the two Microsoft Edge components.
+If chosen, at some point it will ask you to uninstall the two Microsoft Edge components.
 If this happens you will be presented with the following screen, make sure to select `Uninstall` for both.

 ![Script_01](README_media/Script_01.png)

 ```
 ❗ DO NOT SKIP ❗
 It is possible that the second of which, uninstalling MSEdge itself, will popup two Internet Explorer
 errors in the background.
-These errors will need to be cleared by ALT+TABing and selecting _OK_ before
+These errors will need to be cleared by ALT+TABing and selecting 'OK' before
 the script can continue.
 ```